Algaevator: Spatializing Biotechnology Infrastructure

 What does it mean to spatialize and inhabit infrastructure?
 The Algaevator investigates the potential of biotechnology utilities to create transparent and lightweight architectural surfaces, such as roof membranes.

 An algae photobioreactor is an artificial environment used to increase the production of algae through the introduction of slow movement, carbon dioxide, and increased access to sunlight.
 The algae is then used for various consumer products and alternative fuels.

+The continuing development of uses for algae as a renewable resource has lead to its increased industrial production.
 Typically the devices used to propagate algae are hidden in agricultural and industrial structures.
 This proposal creates a weather-tight roofing system that can add both spatial value and agriculturally productivity to our everyday environment.

-Not only does the funnel shape optimize proper sun exposure for algae propagation, but it is able to harvest rainwater for adjacent bio-tech functions while dividing the otherwise open cube of the pavilion, providing spatial experience and implied visitor circulation.
+Not only does the funnel shape optimize proper sun exposure for algae propagation, but it is able to harvest rainwater for adjacent bio-tech functions while dividing the otherwise open cube of the BoTT pavilion, providing spatial experience and implied visitor circulation.

 The Algaevator operated successfully through the three-month deployment of the BoTT pavilion in Cambridge, MA, USA.